adavarski/UAP-POC/saas/k8s/Demo6-Spark-ML/README.md

 fn = results[(results.Status == 0)].count()
 ```
 Accuracy
-As discussed already in the chapter, accuracy is the most basic metric
-for evaluating any classifier; however, this is not the right indicator of
+Accuracy is the most basic metric for evaluating any classifier; however, this is not the right indicator of
 the performance of the model due to dependency on the target class
 balance.
 ```